 Question: 1995 Silhouette Oldsmobile 3800.
 Where is the ICM location?

-on the passenger side of the engine, sort of above the belt and front valve cover.
+Answer: The ignition control module on the 3800 V6 engine is located under the ignition coils.
+The coils are on the passenger side of the engine, sort of above the belt and front valve cover.
 The coils need to be removed, then the module will come right off.